A half century of leadership

 Sister Jean retired from full-time work in 1994.
 In 2009, she was honored with the Dux Mirabilis Award, an honor given to an extraordinary leader in the Loyola community for outstanding contributions to the University and its mission.
 In 2016, Loyola conferred upon Sister Jean an honorary Doctor of Humane Letters.
 And on September 12, 2018, at Founders' Dinner, Sister Jean will receive Loyola's highest award, the Sword of Loyola.
 She is a truly beloved figure at Loyola who has inspired thousands of students with her unfailing energy, faith, and warmth.

 Sister Jean Shout-Outs

-The most tweeted about person of the NCAA Tournament this weekend
+The most tweeted about person of the NCAA Tournament the weekend of March 23-25

 Congrats to @LoyolaChicago and Sister Jean for a last-second upset - I had faith in my pick!— Barack Obama (@BarackObama) March 15, 2018

 "If you don't have confidence in Faith, then you might as well not be playing."— Good Morning America (@GMA) March 20, 2018

 The most talked about person of the @NCAA Tournament this weekend was -- 98-year-old @LoyolaChicago chaplain #SisterJean joined us on @GMA ❤️ pic.twitter.com/jAnsGL1aGw